- Snow laws continue to expand as winter approaches

 1. Fleet drivers face penalties for violation regulations - Commercial drivers could face revocation of their commercial driver’s license, points assessed to their driving record, temporary or permanent loss of job, higher insurance rates and significant fines – up to $1,500 in some places for failure to remove snow from the tops of trailers/buses.

-2. Well-established snow laws for commercial vehicles are already in place - Specific legislation and fines for commercial vehicles traveling with snow covered roofs are enacted in the northeast corridor of the U.S. (CT, NH, RI, NJ) and in Canada’s two largest provinces (ON and QC).
+2. Well-established snow laws for commercial vehicles are already in place - Specific legislation and fines for commercial vehicles traveling with snow covered roofs are enacted in the northeast corridor of the U.S. (CT, NH, RI, NJ, PA) and in Canada’s two largest provinces (ON and QC).
 With key transportation routes to major populations, and larger, more frequent annual snow falls, these areas have well-established snow removal legislation and set the stage for more states and provinces to follow.
 Fines range from $75 for failure to clear a vehicle to $1,500 per offense plus a court appearance in NJ.

 New Hampshire has one of the strictest laws for snow removal.
 Jessica’s Law, enacted in NH in 2001 (amended 2005), was created after Jessica Smith was killed when snow and ice fell off the top of a large truck, hit a second truck, and resulted in a head-on collision with Jessica’s car.
 This legislation considers failure to remove snow from a rooftop as negligent driving.
 Fines for a first offense range from $250-$500, and between $500-$1,000 for a second offense.
 Additional penalties such as conviction with points removed, and 30-day loss of license could also apply.